jhpce-jhu/jhpce_mkdocs/docs/access/access-overview.md

 # Accessing the Cluster: Overview

 ## Cluster structure overview
 The cluster consists of some public-facing hosts with the remaining computers "behind them" on private networks.
-An incomplete approximation:
+An incomplete and very oversimplified approximation:

 ```mermaid
 graph TD